 Develop a plan for what you should do if you become worried or upset by reading your notes, or if you disagree with something written in the notes.
 This may include talking with a trusted friend or family member, taking a walk, or relying on other strategies that work for you.

 “The most important thing is to talk with your therapist about all the typical ways you manage your well-being between visits and how those same strategies can be used while reading your notes.”— Steve O’Neill, LICSW, JD, OpenNotes Specialist, Social Work Manager for Psychiatry and Primary Care, BIDMC

 The U.S. Department of Veterans Affairs (VA) was one of the first health systems to open all notes to all patients.
 The VA developed the R.E.A.D.
 Strategy to help patients get the most out of their mental health notes.
 Step 1 is to REFLECT.
 Think about what you hope to learn, and choose a reading environment that suits your learning or reading style.
 Step 2 is to EXPLORE.
 Take your time reading your notes because the contents or language may be unfamiliar and keep an open mind about what you are learning.
 Step 3 is to ASK.
 Let your clinician know if you want to discuss your notes or if you need follow up about something, like a test or appointment.
 And ask your clinician for reading material or trusted websites to learn more.
 Step 4 is to DECIDE.
 It’s up to you to decide how you want to use your notes.
 Consider how often and how much of your notes you want to read.

 Is There Anything Else to Keep in Mind?

-Sometimes Notes Are Closed.
-If your therapist feels that reading the information in a note might be harmful to you, the therapist may keep the note from being available on the patient portal.
+Sometimes notes are closed.
+If your therapist feels that reading the information in a note might be harmful to you, he or she may keep the note from being available on the patient portal.
 If a note is unavailable, talk with your therapist.
 Again, you might suggest reading the note together.